toolleeo/cli-apps/README.md

 * [choose](https://github.com/jagprog5/choose) - NCurses based token selector with a nice terminal user interface for selecting tokens.
 Selecting a line from the bash history is only one of its use cases.
 * [fzf](https://github.com/junegunn/fzf) - (FuZzy Finder) is a general-purpose command-line finder with fuzzy search/filter capabilities, good integration with `vim`.
 * [fzy](https://github.com/jhawthorn/fzy) - Better fuzzy finder.
+* [lSel](https://github.com/unsigned-enby/lSel) - Simple no-fuss TUI selection menu for use in scripts.
 * [luneta](https://github.com/fbeline/luneta) - Interactive filter that can be easily composed within any script.
 * [percol](https://github.com/mooz/percol) - A Python script that "1) receives input lines from `stdin` or a file, 2) lists the input lines and waits for input that filter/select the line(s), 3) outputs the selected line(s) to `stdout`"; can be used to add interactivity to many regular shell commands.
 * [pick](https://github.com/mptre/pick) - Utility that allows users to choose one option from a set of choices using an interface with fuzzy search functionality.